UniMath/agda-unimath/src/foundation/cartesian-dependent-span-diagrams.lagda.md

   𝒯₂ s → 𝒯₁ (g s)
 ```

 are [equivalences](foundation-core.equivalences.md) for each `s : S`.
+In other
+words, a dependent span diagram `𝒯` over `𝒮` is cartesian if the display span
+diagram `𝒯 s` is [constant](foundation.constant-span-diagrams.md) for every
+`s : S`.

 The condition of being a cartesian dependent span diagram is equivalent to the condition that the [flattening](foundation.flattening-dependent-span-diagrams.md)

 ```text
   Σ (a : A), 𝒯₀ a <----- Σ (s : S), 𝒯₂ s -----> Σ (b : B), 𝒯₁ b